ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-elasticache.md

 The easiest way to implement caching on AWS is [ElastiCache ](https://aws.amazon.com/elasticache/), a managed service the provides caching services for apps.
 There are two engines available from ElastiCache: Redis and memecached.
 Reserved instances are a great choice here; spot instances are not.

 ElastiCache only backs up Redis clusters.
 Snapshots backup the data for the entire cluster at a specific time and probably cause a performance degradation.
-Try to backup read replicas!
-Redis is multi-AZ friendly.
+Try to backup read replicas which get updated synchrously and even in a multi-AZ friendly setup!

 | Thingy | memecached | Redis |
 |--------|-----------|--------|